Using your home equity to fund an investment property.

 How to build equity

-Increase the value of your home – undertaking renovations could boost the value of your home and therefore increase your equity.
-If you would like advice on how you can improve the value of your home, get in touch with us today.
+Undertaking renovations could boost the value of your home and therefore increase your equity.
+If you would like advice on how you can improve the value of your home, speak to your local Belle Property agent.

 Things to consider

-Cross-collateralisation – the property from which you are taking equity will become additional security for your new loan.
+The property from which you are taking equity will become additional security for your new loan.
 This means any decisions you make to one loan or property may impact the other.